vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/01-ai-sdk-basics/01.04-generating-text/problem/readme.md

 ## Steps To Complete

-- [ ] Choose a model by replacing the `TODO` in the model declaration with the Google Gemini model.
+- [ X ] Choose a model by replacing the `TODO` in the model declaration with the Google Gemini model.

-- [ ] Use the `generateText` function to get the result by replacing the `TODO` in the result declaration.
+- [ X ] Use the `generateText` function to get the result by replacing the `TODO` in the result declaration.

-- [ ] Run the code and check the terminal output to verify that you get a response about the capital of France.
+- [ X ] Run the code and check the terminal output to verify that you get a response about the capital of France.

-- [ ] If you get stuck, check the solution.
+- [ X ] If you get stuck, check the solution.